 As we made our way back at the half way mark we crossed paths with another cruise, the passengers waving hello between the boats.

 Exploring the wharf, lighthouse and Hart’s Mill Playground

 Once the cruise came to an end we set off to explore along the wharf.
 The lighthouse was open to climb for a donation of just 50 cents for children and $1 for those over 18 years.
 Before heading home we of course had to stop off at Hart’s Mill Playground – where both the adults and kids had a play!
 The playground is now fully fenced with safety gates on every side.

 The boat operators offer regular Port River cruises on Sundays, Public Holidays and during the School Holidays.
 The boats can also be booked for private functions too.
-For more information visit the following websites – Port Princess River Crusies or the Dolphin Explorer.
+For more information visit the Dolphin Explorer website.

 For more information about the Port River Dolphins and to support the Australian Marine Wildlife Research & Rescue Organisation, click here.

 For more information about Port River cruises visit the City of Port Adelaide Enfield website.

 Where: Queens Wharf | end of Commercial Road, Port Adelaide